dwbutler/logstash-logger/README.md

 ## Features

-* Writes directly to logstash over a UDP or TCP connection.
+* Can write directly to logstash over a UDP or TCP/SSL connection.
+* Can write to a file or to stdout (for debugging).
 * Always writes in logstash JSON format.
 * Logger can take a string message, a hash, a LogStash::Event, or a logstash-formatted json string as input.
 * Events are automatically populated with message, timestamp, host, and severity.